-Chicago and Spokane Refund Policies
+Refund Policies-Chicago and Spokane

-All payments made against room, board, and fees for Chicago and tuition and fees for Spokane will be refunded to students who withdraw from Moody Bible Institute before classes began.
+If it is necessary to withdraw from school prior to the end of a semester, a student must notify Academic Records immediately.
+All payments made against tuition, room, board, and fees will be credited to students who withdraw from Moody Bible Institute before classes begin.
 Students who withdraw after classes begin will receive refunds according to the following table: